TryExceptElse/pysheetdata/README.md

 .value : returns the combined sum of all cells within the range

-.dependencies : returns the list of cells and ranges that are dependencies of any of the cells in the range
+.dependencies : returns the dictionary of cells and ranges that are dependencies of any of the cells in the range